 We are a teaching practice and offer training for Registrars and Medical Students and are also registered to undertake research activities.
 We are constantly looking at ways to improve our performance so that we offer the best service possible to our patients.

 We have an active Patient Participation Group who help us to review and develop our services.
 In addition to everything you need to know about the practice you will also find a wealth of health-related information by clicking on the 'Encyclopaedia' button in the menu on the right hand side.

-Our practice is planning to offer patients the facility to view areas of their records online.
+The practice now offers patients the facility to view areas of their records online.
 The areas patients will be able to access will include a summary of information relating to medications, allergies and adverse reactions.
 As well as viewing this information, there will be the facility to download and print it.
-This will hopefully be available by 31st March 2015, subject to the availability of this service on our clinical system.
+This is available by registering with SystmOnline through reception.